holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

  import EditPost from "./EditPost.svelte";
 +import CreateComment from "./CreateComment.svelte";
 +import CommentsForPost from "./CommentsForPost.svelte";
+ import type { Post } from "./types";
 ```

-Further down the file, in the template block, add the components' elements to the template.
+Near the end of the file, in the template block, add the components' elements to the template.
 Put them both after the closing `</section>` tag and before the closing `{/if}` block.

 Here, the comment components need to know what post they're related to.
 The post hash is the unique ID for the post, and the comment components' elements both expect a `postHash` attribute.
 This hash is available in the `PostDetail` component as a variable of the same name, so it can be passed to the comment widgets.